southside-chillers/southside.chillers.online/southside/content/chapters/are-you-there-kord.md

 “Oh, sure, Galadriel, that makes me feel sooOOOooo much better!” says Harlan.
 The librarian shushes him again.
 “How are you so sure we haven’t been wandering around with a mature chromatic dragon?
 He saw us kill the Wyrmling!
 Is he okay with that?
 He could be biding his time, waiting for the perfect moment to roast us in vengeance—”

 “No, no, I saw him.
 He’s definitely metallic, not chromatic,” says Galadriel.
-“I’m just worried that he may have been, um, the dragon who destroyed Magic’s village.”
+“I’m just worried that he may have been, um, the dragon who destroyed Magick’s village.”

 “You saw him?
 How big was he?” asks Hanamir.